IxxyXR/Polyhydra/README.md

 Procedural generation of uniform polyhedra in Unity.

-Partly based on https://github.com/kaonasi (which in turn is based on the work of Zvi Har’El: http://www.math.technion.ac.il/S/rl/kaleido/ )
+Partly based on https://github.com/kaonasi (which in turn is based on the work of Zvi Har’El: http://www.math.technion.ac.il/S/rl/kaleido/ ).
+Conway operator code by Will Pearson @mcneel from https://github.com/pearswj/buckminster

 My original inspiration was 3DS Max's Hedra plugin which kept me entertained for quite a while nearly 2 decades ago. :-)